The Iron Road – or as they say in Italian: Via Ferrata

 At the other side of the bridge is a viewing platform, where you can watch the rest of your party shakily cross the bridge.

 You can choose to end the trip here, or you can continue up, and challenge yourself even further.
 If you continue, you will find a line bridge.
 This is a bridge consisting of only one wire for your feet (and support for your hands of course).
 Even line dancers would get shaky here, but once you have crossed it, what a feeling.
+There is also a traditional trail to the right of the line bridge, if you’re having second thoughts.

-Everything that goes up has to come down
+Everything that goes up must come down

+If you don’t want to take the cableway you can walk down as well.
 The trail back down can be a little challenging to find if you are walking without people who know the area (not recommended).
 Follow the construction trail, and you should see a sign after a while.
 If you want a more foresty route, you can also walk down the old trail, marked with red Ts.
 It might be a little harder to find your way back by using this trail.

 If you have the opportunity to take two cars, you could park one at the start of the trail, and the other one at Opheim, as the trail does not end up at the exact same place as where it starts.
 If you don’t, no worries, it just makes the hike a little longer.